Anne Arundel County Literacy CouncilAnne Arundel County Literacy Council

-Transforming lives through the doorway of literacy.
-All low-income county adults desiring to improve their literacy, math, or English skills can receive free and individualized instruction from trained volunteers.
+All low-income county adults desiring to improve their literacy, math, or English skills can receive free and individualized instruction from trained volunteer tutors.